conFuchsian/github-Slideshow/_posts/0000-01-02-conFuschian.md

 ---
-layout:slide
+layout: slide
-title:"Welcome to our second slide!"
+title: "Welcome to our second slide!"
 ---
 Random text here
 Use the left arrow to go back!